zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0085

-  _getIdString()_ Error when stopping, error=_ErrorMsg_
+  _getIdString()_ Error when stopping, error=_errorMessage_

   **Reason:**

-  An error occurred while stopping tomcat-process for windows then it logs _ErrorMsg_ with _getIdString()_.
+  An error occurred while stopping tomcat-process for windows then it logs _errorMessage_ with _getIdString()_.

   **Action:**

-  Review the _ErrorMsg_ and see if there is something you can do to fix the error
+  Review the _errorMessage_ and see if there is something you can do to fix the error

 ### ZWED0086W

-  Could not stop tomcat, error=_ErrorMsg_
+  Could not stop tomcat, error=_errorMessage_

   **Reason:**

-  If Tomcat manager unable to stop tomcat-process for Unix then it logs _ErrorMsg_ in catch block.
+  If Tomcat manager unable to stop tomcat-process for Unix then it logs _errorMessage_ in catch block.

   **Action:**

-  Review the _ErrorMsg_ and see if there is something you can do to fix the error
+  Review the _errorMessage_ and see if there is something you can do to fix the error